 - Utica man accused of forcibly touching teen

-- Frankfort man accused of forcibly touching a child
+- Rome man accused of forcibly touching teen girl

 - Harvey Weinstein accused of forcible sex act by a 3rd woman